Forestry > Chipping ProgramChipping Program

-Wood chips will be available for pick-up from parking lot #1 the upper tier of the Downhill Ski Area Parking Lot, located to the southeast of the intersection of Slalom Way and Snowpeak Way.
+Wood chips will be available for pickup from parking lot #1 the upper tier of the Downhill Ski Area Parking Lot, located to the southeast of the intersection of Slalom Way and Snowpeak Way, while supplies last.

 Get involved by volunteering with Tahoe DonnerRead More

 Know the California Restrictions and RequirementsRead More